yunkiyau/stationary-human-presence-detection/README.md

 2. **Unsupervised machine-learning (ML) detection**
    using a PCA + Isolation Forest anomaly-detection pipeline trained only on non-human examples.

-To support this investigation, I developed a fully custom **Python radar interface**, capable of:
+To support this investigation, I developed a fully custom Python radar interface, capable of:

 - Configuring the SiRad Easy r4 radar over UART
 - Receiving and streaming I/Q ADC data in real time